inflearn logo

 Who is this course right for?

-• For those who have been waiting for the next lecture in 'Kubernetes Made Easy'
+• Those who have been waiting for the next lecture of 'Kubernetes Made Easy'

-• For those who found it difficult to follow the Kubernetes manual
+• Those who found the Kubernetes manual difficult to follow

-• For those who want to organize the broad concepts of Kubernetes at once.
+• For those who want to organize broad Kubernetes concepts all at once.

-• Those who want a lecture on the latest version of Kubernetes (v1.30)
+• Those who wanted a lecture on the latest version of Kubernetes (v1.30)

-• For those who want to supplement the Kubernetes part of the book "Kubernetes/Docker for Building a Container Infrastructure Environment."
+• Those who want to reinforce the Kubernetes section from the book 'Kubernetes/Docker for Building Container Infrastructure Environments'

-• For those who want to learn and work with Kubernetes as a cluster concept, rather than a single-node concept
+• Those who want to handle and learn Kubernetes as a cluster concept rather than a single-node concept.

 Need to know before starting?

-• 'Kubernetes for Beginners' course or basic Kubernetes knowledge
+• 'Kubernetes Made Easy' course or basic Kubernetes knowledge

 • Basic usage of vi or vim (Y, dd, p, :wq, :q!)